crate/crate-howtos/docs/scaling/multi-node-setup.rst

 For development purposes, CrateDB can :ref:`auto-bootstrap
 <auto-bootstrapping>` a cluster when you run all nodes on the same host.
 Auto-bootstrapping requires zero configuration.
-However, in production environments, you must the bootstrapping process :ref:`manually
+However, in production environments, you must configure the bootstrapping process :ref:`manually
 <manual-bootstrapping>`.

 This guide shows you how to bootstrap a multi-node CrateDB cluster using the